sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-5/Lempel-Ziv-Welch-Compression.md

 **LZW** Compression is a lossless compression scheme proposed by Terry Welch and enhanced by Abraham Lempel and Jacob Ziv.
 It works by replacing repeating sequences with a shorter code (like all other compression schemes).
 However it does not need to send the entire dictionary.
-However it does need the input symbol width.
+Despite this, it does need the input symbol width.
 Table is initialised with codes for each character of length 1.

 # Algorithm

 The table initially starts with a size of $2^N$, where $N$ is chosen by the implementor.

-The input is split into 8 bit symbold and the output consists of codes fixed in width.
+The input is split into 8 bit symbols and the output consists of codes fixed in width.

 ### Pseudocode